 Why You Shouldn’t Slouch Anyways

 Just because slouching probably doesn’t stunt your growth doesn’t mean it’s okay to do it.
 Not only does it look bad, but it can negatively impact your health.
 And no, we don’t just mean the occasional crick in the neck, we mean it can really mess you up.
-Here are some ways posture can mess with your well-being and overall health:
+Here are some ways posture can interfere with your well-being and overall health:

 When your body is upright, the spine isn’t actually straight.
 The spine has a natural “S” shape, with three important curves: one in the cervical spine (neck), another in the thoracic spine (upper back), and the last one in the lumbar spine (lower back).